 - Art Worlds of South Asian Cloth by Sylvia Houghteling, Assistant Professor of History of Art

 There were also a number of talks by members of the Dean's Office covering everything from choosing a major to studying abroad and career preparation.

 The evening ended with most families dining at one of the restaurants close to campus and coming back to enjoy another performance of A Winter's Tale by the Shakespeare Performance Troupe or the sounds of the many a cappella groups and chamber music groups in the Student Ensembles Concert.

 Before hitting the road on Sunday, Mawrters and their families ended their weekend with a walk of Bryn Mawr's labyrinth and brunch in the New Dorm Dining Hall.

 We hope to see everyone again next year.
-Check out the gallery below to meet a few of this year's guests!
+Check out the gallery in the sidebar to meet a few of this year's guests!